AndrewRoy3535/Love-express/README.md

 Second, run the development server:

-1. Navigate to backend folder and run the folling commands:
+1. Navigate to backend folder and run one of the follwing command:

 ```bash
 npm run dev